selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Good work requires a relaxed and focused mind

-Mastery comes from deliberate practice, saying no to many good ideas to focus on the important ones
+Mastery comes from deliberate practice and focus, saying no to many good ideas to focus on the important ones

 ---